Redislabs-Solution-Architects/acre-sql-demo/README.md

 - Listens to Key Space Notifications to add changes to the stream
 - Use StackExchange.Redis to access ACRE
 - Use Azure Function to sync the updates to Azure SQL db using a Write-Behind pattern
+- Use Azure Function to use Read-Through pattern
+- Ability to configure Cache-Aside pattern
+- Ability to configure Pre-Fetch pattern with RDI

 ### Architecture

 ![Architecture](/Solution%20Items/Images/architecture.png)

 ### Prerequisites

 - VS Code or Visual Studio